-The CSM_exim utility backs up (exports) one or more specified logical caches.
+The CSM\exim utility backs up (exports) one or more specified logical caches.
 It includes options to back up only locked objects and to back up only objects with a time stamp later than the date you specify.

-CSM_exim does not, however, back up or restore batch information or write request information from the transient database.
+CSM\exim does not, however, back up or restore batch information or write request information from the transient database.

-If you do not have outstanding batches or write requests, you do not need to back up the transient database in conjunction with a CSM_exim export operation.
-A CSM_exim import operation updates the transient database.
+If you do not have outstanding batches or write requests, you do not need to back up the transient database in conjunction with a CSM\exim export operation.
+A CSM\exim import operation updates the transient database.

-CAUTION If there are outstanding batches or outstanding write requests at the time of the CSM_exim export, you must also backup the transient database.
+If there are outstanding batches or outstanding write requests at the time of the CSM\exim export, you must also backup the transient database.

-CSM_exim requires 10 bytes of memory for each object to be backed up.
-If the number of cache objects to be backed up is very large (for example, millions of objects), CSM_exim may fail with an out-ofmemory error during backup attempts.
+CSM\exim requires 10 bytes of memory for each object to be backed up.
+If the number of cache objects to be backed up is very large (for example, millions of objects), CSM\exim may fail with an out-of-memory error during backup attempts.
 In this case, consider using the Cache Export/Import Program, which does not have this memory constraint.

-Refer to the "Commands" chapter in the System Administrator's Handbook for information on using CSM_exim.
+Refer to the "Commands" chapter in the System Administrator's Hand-book for information on using CSM\exim.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.

-Appendix A - FileNet Support Policy
+Appendix A - Backup Support

-In the past, FileNet provided two methods for backup and restore - the brm_backup utility and the Enterprise Backup/Restore (EBR) program.
-EBR provides many improved features over brm_backup, including incremental backup, online backup and backup to a file.
+In the past, the FileNet software provided two methods for backup and restore - the brm\backup utility and the Enterprise Backup/Restore (EBR) program.
+EBR provides many improved features over brm\backup, including incremental backup, online backup and backup to a file.
 All new software development will involve EBR only.

-NOTE The brm_backup utility is not supported in the current release of Image Services.
+The brm\backup utility is not supported in the current release of Image Services.
 Customers upgrading to the current Image Services release will need to make sure their archived backups are in EBR format.